infinitered/redpotion-template/README.md

   $ potion create my_app
   ```

-You shoul then load dependencies before running the project.
+You should then load dependencies before running the project.

   ```
   $ bundle